 This disease has well-known neurological complications such as epilepsy, occipital calcification or the calcification of certain parts of the brain, and migraine-like headaches.
 Patients with various neurological conditions like encephalopathy, ataxia, neuropathy, and myopathy have also been found to have Celiac antibodies.
 Gluten in the diet affects both migraine and CD.
 Migraine, clinically, follow dairy or gluten ingestion.
 This triggers an inflammatory response that can last up to a few days later.

 Celiac disease and migraine share a lot of psychosocial and pathophysiological characteristics.

 Possible Mechanisms Connecting the Gut and Gallbladder

 Migraine, gallbladder issues, and other gastrointestinal disorders share several pathophysiological mechanisms.
-The exact mechanisms relating to the conditions remains undetermined but below are some possible explanations according to various studies.
+According to various studies, the exact mechanisms relating to the conditions remain undetermined, but below are some possible explanations.

 Similar at-risk groups and related diseases

 Some migraine-associated co-morbidities like obesity, diabetes, heart disease, depression, and anxiety are the same risk factors for gallstones and gallbladder diseases.
 Gallstones are also more common among older females, just like migraines.

 In our blog post about inflammation, we have discussed how this supposedly normal physiological reaction is to be blamed for the development of numerous chronic conditions.
 This includes gallbladder and digestive diseases as well as migraines.
 Since migraine and gallbladder attacks may be triggered or worsened by chronic inflammation, it is important to learn how to manage inflammation and nip it in the bud.
 To learn more, read Chronic Inflammation Causes Chronic Diseases.